-North Korea slams U.S. for allowing Seoul to build up missile capability
+North Korea rebukes U.S. for allowing Seoul to build up missile capability

 “However, we will not stand still if it does damage to China’s national interest,” Xing told reporters last week.

-During the summit, Biden and Moon also discussed diplomatic issues involving China, but a joint statement that was later released avoided directly addressing Beijing’s growing assertiveness in the region.
+During the summit, Biden and Moon also discussed diplomatic issues involving China, but a joint statement released later avoided directly addressing Beijing’s growing assertiveness in the region.